Raw Feeding And Healthy Living For Dogs And Cats

-Basically, RAW meat and bone are the majority of the diet, easily purchased minced up from numerous raw pet food manufacturers or your local butcher.
+Basically, RAW meat and bone are the majority of the diet, easily purchased minced up from numerous raw pet food manufacturers, or your local butcher.

 Exactly what the difference is between offal and "normal" meat is interesting.
 There are so many conflicting definitions, but it's basically all the bits that aren't meat and bone and skin and fat!!

 Cats are often less keen on the veggies, so put a teaspoonful on a separate plate and see if your cat is interested in it.

-Then you have a pretty perfect diet!
+Do these things and you have a pretty perfect dog and cat diet!

 Choose the RAW meaty bones of animals that are of a size that your dog / cat would actually catch and eat in the wild .... unlikely to be beef knuckle bones or any beef bones for that matter.
-Make sure there is plenty of meat on the bone.
+Also, ensure there is plenty of meat on the bone.

-Being a Border Collie, my dog is unlikely to catch or eat cattle, pigs or fish, so I don't feed beef or pork or fish to her.
+For example, being a Border Collie, my dog is unlikely to catch or eat cattle, pigs or fish, so I don't feed beef or pork or fish to her.
 And my cat does not recognize beef, pork or fish as food.
 He tries to bury it!